 - Lacks appetite and has a change in eating habits

 If anyone is worried that a young person is developing an eating disorder, they should seek professional help as soon as possible.

 Eating Disorders Topics for Schools

 - Eating Disorders in Young People

 - Signs of an Eating Disorder

 Eating Disorders Support for Schools

-We publish eating disorders resources to support schools by providing help and guidance in an educational format.
+We publish digital eating disorders resources to support schools by providing help and guidance in an educational format.
 Our resource packs give the information in a sensitive way that informs as well as educates.

 Eating Disorders Support for Teachers